Rosie O’Donnell Revisits Her Battles With Trump in the Wake of #MeToo

 I think I really was able to do it because it was [directed by Frankie].
 I did have two sex scenes in my career, which were both mostly played for comedy.
 But this one was not.
 And Frankie kept saying to me, “Ro, we’ve gotta get your waiver, your agents want you to write what you will and won’t do.”
 And I go: “I’m not going to write that.
 I’m going to come in here and I’m going to to do something real with you, and I’m going to talk with you about what I want to do, and the parts of my body that show I’m okay with in the moment of the doing it.
 Let’s just see what works.
 And I’m trusting that you’ll know.”

 The harder part was the scene where I’m getting ready, and all it says in the script is “Tutu prepares for her date.”
 In Frankie’s mind, that was me almost naked, walking around the bedroom getting ready and I was like, “well I don’t want to do that, I don’t want to be naked.”
 That scene was even more vulnerable to me when I was in my underwear and pulling hairs out of my nipple and kind of dancing and trying to feel sexy and desirable and all of those challenging feelings that women my age have.
 In the sex scene, the actor who was playing Edmund was more nervous than anyone I had ever seen.
 So, of course being a woman, all of my emotions about doing a sex scene were cut off because I could co-dependently care for someone else.
 That’s such a female thing to do.
 He was shaking when we first started to shoot it and I just wanted it to be okay for him.
 Because he was my age and he’d never done one before.
-He was a very handsome Asian man, and he was like, “They don’t usually look to 60-year-old Asians for sex scenes,” and I’m like, “Well, they don’t usually cast 200 pound 55-year-olds either, so we’re in this together, my friend.”
+He was a very handsome Asian man, and he was like, “They don’t usually look to 60-year-old Asians for sex scenes,” and I’m like, “Well, they don’t usually cast 200-pound 55-year-olds either, so we’re in this together, my friend.”

 On how SMILF gave her a new lease on life: